In Honor of the Late, Great Tony Todd, I am Rerunning This Piece on Candyman

 That’s not how Candyman treats its unforgettable villain’s backstory.
 We don’t see ANY of the horrors described.
 There are no flashbacks.
 Our minds travel back to that long-ago tragedy but we never leave the expensive restaurant where the scene takes place.

 That choice epitomizes the film’s approach to its material.
-The Candyman doesn’t even appear until the movie is half over.
-Rose isn’t averse to gore and bloodshed and shocking violence but he prefers mood, atmosphere and insinuation.
+The Candyman doesn’t even appear until halfway through the movie.
+Rose isn’t averse to gore, bloodshed, and shocking violence, but he prefers mood, atmosphere, and insinuation.

 Helen and her colleague Bernadette "Bernie" Walsh (Kasi Lemmons) visit the notorious housing project Cabrini-Green, the eternal home of Candyman and a harsh realm where all of the failings of capitalism and the American experiment are on full display.